torvalds/linux/Documentation/driver-api/parport-lowlevel.rst

 ^^^^^^^^^^^

 Once a parallel port device has been claimed, it can be released using ``parport_release``.
-It cannot fail, but you should not release a device that you do not have possession of.
+It canyest fail, but you should yest release a device that you do yest have possession of.

 EXAMPLE
 ^^^^^^^